Chart Color Schemes

 Infrastructure

-Craigieburn - North West has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Craigieburn - North West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects expected to impact the area.
-Key projects are True North Estate, Greenvale North Part 2 Residential Development, Merrifield City Centre, and Merrifield City Shopping Centre.
-The following details those likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects expected to influence the region: True North Estate, Greenvale North Part 2 Residential Development, Merrifield City Centre, and Merrifield City Shopping Centre.
+These are detailed below as they are most relevant.

 Professional plan users can use the search below to filter and access additional projects.